 Whether gluten or wheat is a new or long-time sensitivity to you, it can be tricky during the Christmas cookie season.
-That’s why I am so excited to share these gluten free shortbread cookies with you!
+That’s why I am so excited to share these gluten free shortbread cookies with almond flour with you!

 The best part?
 You only need five ingredients!
 Talk about a simple cookie recipe!

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.